tlindig/indexed-map/README.md

 * `keys` {Array} keys in the current order

-	That is not a clone, it is the real keys array of the indexedMap.
+	It is the real keys array of the indexedMap, not a clone.
 So do not add, change or remove elements.
 That would result in an inconsistent state of indexedMap itself.

 	The advantage of not cloning the key map is, that you can easily manipulate the order of keys, if you like.